EmanuelQuintino/Task-Manager-WDC/README.md

 # Task Manager

-Developed as final project [Web Development Course](https://emanuelquintino.github.io/Page-WDC/), this project aims to create a Full Satck Application.

 ![home-layout](./src/assets/login-layout.png)

+The Task Manager is a `Full-Stack` Web Application developed as a final project of `Reprograma Jucás` [Web Development Course](https://emanuelquintino.github.io/Page-WDC/).
+This application allows the user to organize their tasks, offering management and monitoring capabilities for their activities.

 ## Features